 2018 VP1 is a very small asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2018 VP1 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2018 VP1's orbit is 0.00 AU from Earth's orbit at its closest point.
-This means that its orbit is relatively close to Earth's orbit.
+This means that its orbit is very close to Earth's orbit.

 2018 VP1 has 1 close approaches predicted in the coming decades: